Ben Hoffman: Wheeler Walker, Jr.

 Hoffman toured throughout the United States from 2016 through 2018.
 During the summer of 2018, he toured with Kid Rock and Brantley Gilbert in the Red Blooded Rock n Roll Redneck Extravaganza Tour.
 He also performed his song "Sit On My Face" alongside Tyler Childers and Sturgill Simpson at Hinterland Music Festival in 2018.
 Hoffman, outfitted as Wheeler, presented an award to Childers at the Americana Music Honors & Awards that same year.
-Hoffman concluded his tour on December 8, 2018 with a final concert at The Rave in Milwaukee, Wisconsin.
+Hoffman concluded his tour on December 8, 2018, with a final concert at The Rave in Milwaukee, Wisconsin.

 His third album, WW III, was released on November 30, 2018.
 The album topped the Comedy chart and also sat at number one on the iTunes Country chart.
 He released first greatest hits compilation entitled Fuck You Bitch: All Time Greatest Hits on May 1, 2020.
 It features material from his three studio albums along with two new tracks, "Drunk as Fuck" and "Go Big or Go Home".

-On March 8, 2022, Hoffman, outfitted in the Wheeler Walker, Jr. persona, was removed by security from the Country Music Hall of Fame property in Nashville after protesting the Florida Georgia Line exhibit.
+Worldwide, Hoffman was the third most streamed country artist in 2021.
+On March 8, 2022, Hoffman, outfitted in the Wheeler Walker Jr. persona, was removed by security from the Country Music Hall of Fame property in Nashville after protesting the Florida Georgia Line exhibit.
 He held a picket sign reading "FGL does not belong here", citing a belief that the duo's music is pop and not country.

-On April 14, 2022, Hoffman commenced his 2022 Comeback Tour when he headlined the historic Ryman Auditorium in Nashville, his first live performance since 2018.
+On April 14, 2022, Hoffman commenced his "2022 Comeback Tour" when he headlined the historic Ryman Auditorium in Nashville, his first live performance since 2018.
 He promoted the concert by joking about his desire to get "cancelled".
 The concert sold out, and broke records for alcohol and merchandise sales at the venue.

 On April 15, 2022, he released his fourth album, Sex, Drugs & Country Music.
 It debuted at number one on the iTunes chart and number two on the Comedy albums chart.
+On May 1, 2023, Hoffman announced the "Spread Eagle Tour", with thirty-three concerts across the United States.

+On July 19, 2023, Hoffman released the single "Money 'N' Bitches".
+That same day, he also announced his fifth studio album Ram, which was released on September 15, 2023.
+The album features a more rock-oriented sound than his previous albums.

 Discography

+All albums credited to Wheeler Walker, Jr.